ericg-aws/aws-rds-storage-calc/README.md

 To estimate AWS cost savings by moving RDS storage from io1 to gp3 volume types.

 **Steps performed**
+- either use the current account and IAM principal or input list of accounts, regions, and roles to assume
 - gather all rds instances in region
 - retrieving usage metrics from CloudWatch
 - pull down RDS bulk price list for region